Happy Valley-Goose Bay: History

 The first three families to arrive to work at the construction of the base were the Saunders from Davis Inlet, the Broomfields from Big Bay, and the Perraults from Makkovik.

 Happy Valley's first school was operated by a Mrs. Perrault from her home until 1946, when the Royal Canadian Air Force donated a building.
 The old one-room school was bought by Bella and Clarence Brown in early 1962 and turned into a family residence.
 In 1949, the Air Force donated a second building which became the North Star School.
-Mrs. Perrault became Happy Valley's first librarian also.
+Mrs. Perrault also became Happy Valley's first librarian.
 Bella Brown took over as Happy Valley's librarian when the North Star School's second building was donated as the new library.

 The Grenfell Mission operated the first medical facilities when it opened a nursing station in 1951.
 In 1963, the provincial government built Paddon Memorial Hospital.